pocc/tshark.dev/content/setup/what_is_wireshark.md

 <a href="/setup/install"><img src="https://dl.dropboxusercontent.com/s/xu2ufkngsrgrfrm/tshark_example.png" alt="Tshark Example" style="width:61%"></a>

 Most existing documentation on Wireshark focuses on the GUI.
 Wireshark's CLI is just as good for most tasks and far better for scripting.
+This guide's focus is tshark for these reasons.